liuweixin2014/CS-418-Project/app/README.txt

   librarires/modules needed:
     sys, csv, requests, json, re, time, sklearn, pandas, numpy, matplotlib
       *** Sometimes you might need to reinstall some libraries if you get 'comb' import typeerror ***

+For the task 5 to task 7, the sentiment analysis part , need to prepare the original data set. restaurants_60601-60606.csv and reviews_60601-60606.csv

+The file tf-idf and predict sentiment label and predict review rating files need to be run in ipython notebook the result will be the F-score and precison and some figiures

 Running the application